ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

 * **Layout Design:**
+  In Layout Design First step is to get the function implemented through the MOS transistor through a set of PMOS and NMOS transistor and the second step is to get the PMOS network graph and the nNMOS network graph out of the design that has been implemented.

   * Physical layout of the cell respecting DRC
   * Perform **LVS** to ensure layout matches the schematic
   * Extract parasitics and generate **GDSII** and **extracted SPICE netlist (.cir)**

 ![Screenshot 2025-06-18 154811](https://github.com/user-attachments/assets/7bd436fd-02d6-401b-bce8-4e1127ee512f)

+After getting the network graphs next step is to obtain the Euler's path.
+Eule's path is basically the path which is traced only once.

 ![Screenshot 2025-06-18 154833](https://github.com/user-attachments/assets/669f25b0-c963-4a7e-bbc1-a2cdbe48bfe7)

+Next step is to draw stick diagram based on the Euler's path.
+This stick diagram is derived out of the circuit diagram.

 ![Screenshot 2025-06-18 155056](https://github.com/user-attachments/assets/c54bf8c3-b5a3-4456-b6eb-9f7b44d0cabe)

 * **Characterization:**